EmmaRubiH/portfolio1-carpenter/README.md

 ## Deployment

-* The site was deployed to GITHUB pages.
-The steps to deploy are as follows
+* **The site was deployed to GITHUB pages.
+The steps to deploy are as follows**
   * In GITHUB repository, navigate ro the setting tab
   * From the source section drop-down menu, select the Master Branch
   * Once the master branch has been selected, the page provide the link to the completed website.

-  The live link can be found here - [Carpenter page](https://emmarubih.github.io/portfolio1-carpenter/)
+  The live link can be found here - [Carpenter Site](https://emmarubih.github.io/portfolio1-carpenter/)

+## Credits

+### Content

+* The code to make the nav bar taken from love running project, but i made it in flexbox instead.

+* The section special carpentry i got the idee frome love running.
+I mixed it with flexbox in my own way.

+### Media
+* The image from the section special carpentry i got from -

+* the icons in Nav, about us and footer was taken from - [Font Awesome](https://fontawesome.com/)

+* the fonts in the site was taken from [Google Fonts](https://fonts.google.com/)

+* The social networks is taken from [Facebook](https://facebook.com/) and [Instagram](https://instagram.com)